 1.6x

-Apps per place
+Applications per place

 Pastoral care is the engine room of The Bemrose School.
 Given the inner-city context, the school deals with a higher volume of social and emotional needs than a typical leafy suburban school.
 The response is a pastoral team that is large, non-teaching focused, and highly accessible.

 The school operates a House system which provides a sense of belonging within the larger secondary population.
-Vertical tutoring in some aspects allows younger students to mix with older peers, fostering a family atmosphere.
+Vertical tutoring in some aspects allows younger students to mix with older peers, encouraging a family atmosphere.
 Bullying is taken seriously; parents report that while incidents occur, as in any city school, staff resolve them quickly.

 There is a dedicated inclusion team that works with students who are struggling to manage mainstream lessons.
 The "Bridge" provision offers a halfway house for those needing respite or a softer landing, preventing exclusions and keeping students engaged with education.
 Mental health support is integrated, with counsellors available on site.